giantswarm/aws-operator/examples/local/README.md

 kubectl delete aws -l clusterID=${CLUSTER_NAME}
 ```

-Wait for the operator to delete cluster, and then remove the operator's
+Wait for the operator to delete the cluster, and then remove the operator's
 deployment.

 ```bash